cloudfoundry/docs-bosh/content/cli-v2.md

     - `--skip-drain` flag skips running drain scripts; Also skips pre-stop scripts as of director version v270.0.0
     - `--canaries=` flag overrides manifest values for `canaries`
     - `--max-in-flight=` flag overrides manifest values for `max_in_flight`
+    - `--converge` flag only converges the deployment with the last successful deployment state.
+This flag is optional and is the default behavior.
+See [Deployment Convergence](deployment-convergence.md) for more details
+    - `--no-converge` flag only updates the specified instance with current instance state.
+See [Deployment Convergence](deployment-convergence.md) for more details

+    !!! warning
+        In case of a **failed** deployment, running `bosh stop` without `--no-converge` will converge to the last **successfully deployed state**, not the intended state of the failed deployment.
+See [Deployment Convergence](deployment-convergence.md).

 #### Ignore {: #ignore }